torwhite/R-Intro/_episodes/02-Intro-to-R-and-Rstudio.md

 Each package can easily be downloaded and used in R.
 In a 2019 survey conducted by Kaggle, R was the third most used programming language by data professionals.

-##**RStudio**
+**RStudio**
 RStudio is the integrated development environment (IDE) for R. It is available in two versions:
-• RStudio Desktop - Regular desktop application
+* RStudio Desktop - Regular desktop application
-• RStudio Server - Runs on a remote server and accessed RStudio using a web browser [FIXME add R interface image]
+* RStudio Server - Runs on a remote server and accessed RStudio using a web browser

+[FIXME add R interface image]

-- Script Area – Write codes (or) scripts and run them separately Console – Write and run the code together directly here Environment – List of objects and variables created and present in the current session Graphics – Displays the plots
+*Script Area – Write codes (or) scripts and run them separately

-You can find the list of keyboard shortcuts for RStudio Script Area – Write codes (or) scripts and run them separately Console – Write and run the code together directly here Environment – List of objects and variables created and present in the current session Graphics – Displays the plots
+*Console – Write and run the code together directly here

+*Environment – List of objects and variables created and present in the current session

+*Graphics – Displays the plots

 You can find the list of keyboard shortcuts for RStudio [FIXME LINK]
 {% include links.md %}